Summary of how funds can be repatriated from your jurisdiction (ie dividends or redemption)

 South African resident companies, and to a limited extent non-residents, are required to comply with South Africa's Exchange Control regulations, imposed by the South African Reserve Bank (SARB).
 These regulations also apply to the transfer of profits to non-residents.

-Where a private / public company is required to be audited (in terms of the South African Companies legislation), funds can be repatriated freely from South Africa on presentation of copies of the relevant documentation to the company's Authorized Dealer (being the commercial bankers) (eg, auditor's certificate confirming distribution is made from earned profits).
+Where a private/public company is required to be audited (in terms of the South African Companies legislation), funds can be repatriated freely from South Africa on presentation of copies of the relevant documentation to the company’s Authorized Dealer (being the commercial bankers) – for example, an auditor’s certificate confirming distribution is made from earned profits.

 A resolution of the board may also be required and should state that profits have been declared remitted from earned profits as a dividend distribution or redemption.